melanyhowell/p3/README.md

 ![Page 3](assets/image/location)

 ### Site Structure

 My site consists of

 ### Colour Pallette

 I wanted my site to represent an

 ### Typography

 The fonts I selected were;

 + Bungee
 That have been imported from [Google Fonts](https://fonts.google.com/).
 I chose these fonts due

 ### Imagery

-Style and statements i wanted to make
+Style and statements I wanted to make

 ---

 ## Features